mlaursen/react-md/docs/README.md

 to nodemon to restart the server with this because it uses `concurrently` behind the scenes.
 If I can figure out a way to use that and still send keyboard commands to one of the scripts, all would be set.

-This was mostly fixed by using [webpack-isomorphic-tools](https://github.com/catamphetamine/webpack-isomorphic-tools) with my server.
+~~This was mostly fixed by using [webpack-isomorphic-tools](https://github.com/catamphetamine/webpack-isomorphic-tools) with my server.~~
-There are probably better ways of doing this now like [next.js](https://github.com/zeit/next.js/), but I am not a fan of their documentation at the time so I never bothered learning. (_I'm so sorry_)
+This has now been fixed by using webpack to bundle the server again and allowing hot reloading server side as well.
+There are probably better ways of doing this now like [next.js](https://github.com/zeit/next.js/), but I am not a fan of their documentation at the time so I never bothered learning. (_I'm so sorry_) It also doesn't have any good examples for how to use Sass with it, so sort of a no-go for me.

 ### Testing SSR
 One of the problems with the last setup was that I also had to basically run a production build to be able to test SSR.
 The problem